 How Long will this Texas Caviar Recipe last?

-Since this Texas Caviar recipe is not made with avocados, it will last in the fridge 4 to 5 days if tightly covered.
+Since this Texas Caviar recipe is not made with avocados, it will last in the fridge for 4 to 5 days if tightly covered.

 How to make Texas Caviar.

 You’ll love how easy this Texas Caviar Recipe is to make.
 The beans and corn are easy and you just have to chop a few veggies, though I like to cheat and purchase the pre-chopped onions.
-The dressing is handmade, but you are basically bringing sugar, oil and vinegar to a boil, letting it cool and combining.
+The dressing is handmade, but you are basically bringing sugar, oil, and vinegar to a boil, letting it cool, and combining.
 That’s it!